 Libraries provide communities with a wealth of free information.
 If you are trying to save money, a library help cut some costs and provide information on budgeting.
 To get a free library card simply go to your local library with a valid identification and a proof of address.
 Ask the librarian for an application and fill it out.

-The following is a list of the things that you gain free access to with a library card.
+The following is a list of the most common library card benefits:

 1. Free classes

-Many libraries have extra rooms that they offer free classes for the community.
-These are often taught by local professional who want to share their expertise and network with others within the community.
+Many libraries have extra rooms that offer free classes for the community.
+These are often taught by local professionals who want to share their expertise and network with others within the community.
 It is a great way to get out and learn something new.